 With a reverse mortgage, you can live for life in your home without paying monthly mortgage payments.
 The repayment of the loan balance is made when you leave your primary home forever based on when you obtained the mortgage.
 Since borrowers don’t make monthly payments with this product, qualifying for this loan is easier than for a traditional mortgage.

-Also, there is no need of much income to qualify for a reverse mortgage.
-Borrower and lender should just confirm that you can easily afford your home.
+Also, there is no need for much income to qualify for a reverse mortgage.
+The borrower and lender should just confirm that you can easily afford your home.
 You also have the option to pay off a reverse mortgage loan early if you no longer want the loan.

 Take your reverse mortgage proceeding in a single lump sum, line of credit, or monthly payment for the term of life.